 Familiarity: A format that feels more human and familiar to users

-Ideally human-readable addresses should only be used for direct communication.
+Important: Human-readable addresses should only be used for direct communication.
 Whenever payment information is communicated digitally (copy & paste, links, QR codes, messaging, etc), cryptographic formats should be used for the best security and privacy.

 Bitcoin transactions always rely on long and cryptic addresses and payment formats, consisting of numbers and letters.
 Human-readable addresses are a means for wallets to retrieve these regular addresses.
-In other words they act as pointers.
+In other words, they act as pointers.

 There are various technical approaches to resolve addresses.
 We’ll learn more about the different benefits and drawbacks below.

 Every approach requires at least one intermediary that is being contacted to serve the payment information.
+This creates potential privacy and security risks that users need to understand.

 From email and social media, we are familiar with addresses consisting of a local and a global part.
 The local part is typically a username, and the global part identifies a domain or service.